14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: Introduction

-The maximum\hyp{}entropy method is introduced in Section~\ref{sec:max-ent}, and the governing equations are discussed, together with the source terms and the closure for higher order moments.
+The maximum-entropy method is introduced in Section~\ref{sec:max-ent}, and the governing equations are discussed, together with the source terms and the closure for higher order moments.
 Then, the method is applied to Hall thruster problems.
-First, in Section~\ref{sec:axial-accel}, we consider a one\hyp{}dimensional domain located at the channel centerline and directed axially.
-This allows us to assess the accuracy of the fourth\hyp{}order maximum\hyp{}entropy method for the problem of production and steady axial acceleration of ions.
-Besides this problem, Hall thrusters often show azimuthally travelling waves: in Section~\ref{sec:ion-wave-trapping} we consider a one\hyp{}dimensional periodic domain located at the thruster exit with azimuthal orientation.
-A travelling electic field wave is imposed, with a reasonable frequency and phase velocity, and is observed to cause ion\hyp{}wave trapping.
-Finally, to obtain the full picture, the two test cases are combined in Section~\ref{sec:full-test-case}, where we consider the ion evolution on a two\hyp{}dimensional axial\hyp{}azimuthal plane.
+First, in Section~\ref{sec:axial-accel}, we consider a one-dimensional domain located at the channel centerline and directed axially.
+This allows us to assess the accuracy of the fourth-order maximum-entropy method for the problem of production and steady axial acceleration of ions.
+Besides this problem, Hall thrusters often show azimuthally travelling waves: in Section~\ref{sec:ion-wave-trapping} we consider a one-dimensional periodic domain, oriented along the azimuthal direction, and located at the thruster exit.
+A travelling electric field wave is imposed, with a reasonable frequency and phase velocity, and is observed to cause ion-wave trapping.
+This test case allows us to discuss in detail the computational cost of the maximum-entropy method, that is compared to the cost of the classical fluid and kinetic solutions in Section~\ref{sec:computational-efficiency}.
+In Section~\ref{sec:full-test-case}, the two previous test cases are combined, and we consider the ion evolution on a two-dimensional axial-azimuthal plane.
+Finally, Section~\ref{sec:self-consistent} discusses how the maximum-entropy system can be supplemented by an electron model, to run either quasi-neutral or multi-fluid plasma simulations.